LiqiNew/NoHttpRxUtils/README.md

 [NoHttp Frame GitHub(Zhenjie Yan)](https://github.com/yanzhenjie/NoHttp)

 # What is the NoHttpRxUtils framework?
-NoHttpRxUtils is mainly through the RxJava-1 framework for 'NoHttp' network framework operation re-encapsulation.<br>
+NoHttpRxUtils is mainly through the RxJava framework for 'NoHttp' network framework operation re-encapsulation.<br>
 Reduce the user's cumbersome calls, so that users are more focused on the project business, rather than the client and the server network communication between.<br>
 Since the 'NoHttpRxUtils' network request is a 'NoHttp' synchronization request, the request queue is not a 'NoHttp' queue algorithm but a 'NoHttpRxUtils' queue algorithm.<br>
 Sorry, the queue request priority setting is not supported at this time.
 If you want to make a request priority, you can use the RxJava thread single request.<br>